Frequently Asked Questions (FAQ)

 FAQ

-Interventional radiology is a type of medicine where doctors use special tools and images like X-rays or ultrasounds to treat diseases inside the body without doing big surgeries.
-Instead of making large cuts, they use small needles or thin tubes called catheters to get to the problem area.
+Interventional radiology is a type of medicine where doctors use real-time imaging—like X-rays or ultrasounds—to treat conditions inside the body without major surgery.
+Instead of large cuts, they use tiny tools like needles and thin tubes (called catheters) to reach the problem area through just a small nick in the skin.

 Traditional surgery requires an incision in the skin for the surgeon to access the area of the body being treated.
 The surgeon then uses special instruments like scalpels and orthopedic hardware to perform the treatment.
 IR procedures are performed from inside the body, usually through the vascular system (arteries and veins) using special catheters and tiny devices.
 The procedures are guided by medical imaging, such as X-ray and fluoroscopy.
 As a result, there is a shorter recovery, less pain and less overall trauma to the patient.